hanifahzakiyyah/iceCream/README.md

- # HZS Studio - Showcase Interaktif 3D
+# HZS Studio - Interactive 3D Showcase

-Selamat datang di repository proyek **HZS Studio**! 🚀
+Welcome to the **HZS Studio** project repository! 🚀

-Proyek ini merupakan website showcase interaktif berbasis **React Three Fiber (R3F)**, di mana pengguna dapat berinteraksi dengan model 3D secara real-time.
-Website ini dibangun dengan teknologi modern untuk memberikan pengalaman eksplorasi produk yang lebih menarik.
+This project is an interactive showcase website built with **React Three Fiber (R3F)**, where users can interact with 3D models in real-time.
+The website is developed using modern technologies to provide a more engaging product exploration experience.

-## 🔗 Akses Website
+## 🔗 Website Access

-Kamu bisa langsung mengakses website ini di:
+You can access the website directly at:
 👉 [https://hzs-studio.com](https://ice-cream-theta.vercel.app/)

 ## 🖼️ Preview

-Berikut tampilan dari proyek ini:
+Here is a preview of the project:
 ![Preview](https://hzs-studio.vercel.app/porto/eskrim.webp)

-## 🛠️ Teknologi yang Digunakan
+## 🛠️ Technologies Used

-- **React.js** - Library JavaScript untuk membangun UI interaktif.
+- **React.js** – A JavaScript library for building interactive UIs.
-- **React Three Fiber (R3F)** - Untuk rendering dan interaksi 3D di dalam website.
+- **React Three Fiber (R3F)** – For rendering and interacting with 3D in the website.
-- **Three.js** - Library grafis 3D berbasis WebGL.
+- **Three.js** – A 3D graphics library based on WebGL.

-## 📌 Fitur Utama
+## 📌 Main Features

-✅ **Interaksi Model 3D** - Rotate, zoom, dan eksplorasi objek secara real-time.
+✅ **3D Model Interaction** – Rotate, zoom, and explore the object in real-time.
-✅ **Animasi Halus** - Transisi interaktif untuk pengalaman yang lebih menarik.
+✅ **Smooth Animations** – Interactive transitions for a more appealing experience.
-✅ **Customisasi Warna** - User bisa mengubah-ubah warna es krim.
+✅ **Color Customization** – Users can change the ice cream colors.

-## 📞 Kontak
+## 📞 Contact

-Jika ada pertanyaan atau ingin bekerja sama, silakan hubungi:
+If you have any questions or want to collaborate, please contact:
 📧 Email: hanifahzakiyyatus@gmail.com
 🌐 Website: [https://hzs-studio.com](https://hzs-studio.com)

-Terima kasih telah mengunjungi repository ini!
-Semoga bermanfaat! 😊🎨🚀
+Thank you for visiting this repository!
+Hope you find it useful! 😊🎨🚀